scacchig/Synergy-Chess/README.md

 if diff < 0 : best move = move CE / 2

+cr4) if between 7 CE there is an absolute majority of 3 CE with equal moves and if is True this is Bst Move, but if not, proceed to the next check - cr5)

-cr4) - if 1 or 2 or 3 group of 2 CE agree but with a different move, in this case comparison with CE verdict n ° 8 ;
+cr5) - Check if between 7 CE there is a group of 2 CE with equal moves and compare with the verdict of the CE n ° 8 ;

-if a group of CE has the same move as CE n ° 8, this is the Best Move, but if not, proceed to the next check - cr5)
+if a group of 2 CE has the same move as CE n ° 8, this is the Best Move, but if not, proceed to the next check - cr6)

-cr5) -  3 groups of 2 CE agree but each group has a different move, the Best Move is :
+cr6) - if between 7 CE 3 groups of 2 CE agree but each group has a different move, the Best Move is :

 score move CE / 1 - score move CE / 2